 The BART Alternative and MOS scenarios stormwater treatment best management practices, which are consistent with SCVURPPP, ACCWP, and the NPDES General Industrial Storm Water Permit, will be implemented during the operational phases of the project to reduce stormwater-borne pollutants at their source.
-VTA will also comply with Sections 401 and 402 of the CWA, including any waste discharge requirements and NPDES permit conditions.
+VTA will also comply with Sections 401 and 402 of the CWA, including any waste discharge requirements and NPDES permit conditions, as well as the General Waste Discharge Requirements.